-This bronze tube with a grooved rubber insert supports the end of the prop shaft and absorbs the lateral thrust from the propeller.
+The cutless bearing is a bronze tube with a grooved rubber insert that supports the aft end of the prop shaft and absorbs the lateral thrust from the propeller.
 Out of the water it is easy to examine, and if there is more than about 1mm of play allowing the shaft to noticeably 'clonk' sideways then it probably needs replacing.
 Photo 1 shows a comparison between a new bearing and a well-worn example with the grooves in the old, hardened rubber almost completely worn away.
 Left for much longer this old bearing would have allowed metal to metal contact and damaged the prop shaft.
 On our boat with this bearing there was always a rattle from the propeller under load.

 Replacement of the bearing is not particularly difficult.
 The propeller must be removed by first taking out the split pin then, with a block of wood under a blade, undo the big castellated nut.
-On my boat built in 2001 this is 33mm, I found an old 1"5/16 AF spanner fitted perfectly.
+On my boat, built in 2001, I found an old 1"5/16 AF spanner fitted perfectly, but a 34mm socket also fitted.
 With the nut removed the propeller can be pulled off the shaft using an appropriate puller.
-The bronze and stainless components should have no corrosion, so the parts should separate without too much difficulty.
+Do not be tempted to try to knock the propellor off with a hammer.
+I used a 'Clarke' 6" gear puller (from Machine Mart for about £22).
+The bronze and stainless components should have no corrosion, so, although on tight, the parts should eventually separate without too much difficulty.
 Next comes the apparently obvious job of removing the bronze key from its slot in the shaft.
 It looks as if it should simply drop out (see photo 2).
-One frustrating hour later, after attempting removal with a mole grip, chiselling the end and attempting to gain a purchase to lever it out, and various other desperate remedies including heating, I final drilled into the end at an angle, put in a small drift and levered it out.
+One frustrating hour later, after attempting removal with a mole grip, chiselling the end, attempting to gain a purchase to lever it out, and various other desperate remedies including heating, I final drilled into the end at an angle, put in a small drift and levered it out.
 There was no sign of corrosion, it was simply a very tight fit.
 Apparently, this is not uncommon.
-The key is made from 1⁄4" (or 6mm) bronze bar and not expensive to replace if, as mine was, it gets butchered on removal.
+The key is made from \(\frac{1}{4} \) (or 6mm) bronze bar and not expensive to replace if, as mine was, it gets butchered on removal.
+Norris Marine can supply a replacement.
+You might need to 'fettle' it a bit with a file to make it sit snugly in its slot.